 Archive - News Article

-Today will be mostly sunny with a high near 91, Winds will be breezy from the south-southwest at 15 to 20 mph, shifting to the north in the afternoon.
-We'll also have a 20 percent chance of showers and thunderstorms, which will remain through the evening hours.
+Today will be partly sunny with a high near 95.
+Winds will be from the south around 10 mph, and after 1 p.m., we'll have a 30 percent chance of showers and thunderstorms.

 Learn more at weather.gov.

 Jim and Marjorie Wilks are welcomed by Richard Smola (Board President, far right) as the first members of the new Sweetwater Municipal Auditorium APPLAUSE music series.